rdahis/clean_RAIS/README.md

 If you benefit from code in this repository, please cite it in your work as:

-- Dahis, Ricardo (2020) Cleaning the _Relação Anual de Informações Sociais_ (RAIS) dataset, 1985-2018.
+- Dahis, Ricardo (2024) Cleaning the _Relação Anual de Informações Sociais_ (RAIS) dataset, 1985-2020.
 Github repository - https://github.com/rdahis/clean_RAIS

 ## Bugs, Comments and Suggestions

-If you find any issues in my code, or have any suggestions for improvements, please open an issue or just email me at [rdahis@econ.puc-rio.br](mailto:rdahis@econ.puc-rio.br).
+If you find any issues in my code, or have any suggestions for improvements, please open an issue or just email me at [ricardo.dahis@monash.edu](mailto:ricardo.dahis@monash.edu).